Updated on February 11th, 2025 by Felix Martinez

 - 2010 earnings-per-share of $6.82 (10% increase)

 As you can see, the company grew earnings in each year of the recession, including two years of double-digit growth.
-It would not be easy to find many companies that grew earnings-per-share by 20% in 2008, but General Dynamics did it.
+It would be difficult to find many companies that grew earnings-per-share by 20% in 2008, but General Dynamics did it.

 The ongoing war in Ukraine and the U.S.’s decision to supply the country with M1 Abrams tanks should also be proven a growth driver for the company as Western Allies will need to replenish their stocks.

-And, General Dynamics’ revenue is secured by long-term contracts with its customers, and switching costs are very high, sometimes impossibly so.
+And, long-term contracts with its customers secure General Dynamics’ revenue, and switching costs are very high, sometimes impossibly so.
 This also keeps earnings intact during recessions.

 Valuation & Expected Returns